Taiwolawal/darey.io-pbl/project3.md

 Models
 - The app is going to make use of Mongodb which is a NOSQL database, thus we create a model.
 - The model will be used to define database schema.
-- To create a Schema ana a model, we will mongoose which is a Hode.js package.
+- To create a Schema and a model, we will use mongoose which is a Node.js package.
 - Return back to the Todo folder and install mongoose `npm install mongoose`.
 - Create a new folder `mkdir models` and change directory to newly created models folder `cd models`.
 - Create a file inside the model folder `touch todo.js`.